Estimated reading time: 12 minutes

 The definition of euthanized is the act of humanely putting an animal to death or allowing it to die as by withholding extreme medical measures.

-I was getting a chill down my back because I knew that if we are faced with this decision at some point it will be one of the hardest decisions we will ever have to face in our lives thus far
+I was getting a chill because I knew that if faced with this decision, it would be one of the most complex we would have to face in our lives thus far.

-Euthanasia in Greek means “A Good Death”.
+Euthanasia in Greek means “A Good Death.”

-Keep in mind costs to euthanize a dog may vary depending on what your veterinarian charges, but ours said it is a standard price for most.
+Please remember that costs to euthanize a dog may vary depending on what your veterinarian charges, but ours said it is a standard price for most.

-- We could pay around $100 for a sedative for the pet which would give us time to spend with our pet, say our good-byes and whatever else we need to do to make the process a bit lighter on the heart.
+- We could pay around $100 for a sedative for the pet.
+Doing so would give us time to spend with our pet, say our goodbyes, and do whatever else we need to do to make the process a bit lighter on the heart.

 Coping With The Loss Of A Dog

-You can have your pet cremated either with other pets and have his/her remains returned to you or have your pet cremated alone and the ashes returned.
+You can have your pet cremated with other pets and have his/her remains returned to you or have your pet cremated alone and the ashes returned.

-I also know some pet owners who simply have a burial ceremony on their property and bury the pet after goodbyes, especially if a pet passes away in their sleep.
+I also know some pet owners who have a burial ceremony on their property and bury the pet after their goodbyes, especially if a pet dies in their sleep.

-It was opened in 1987 after a family decided to give their pets a place to rest and today 22 years later they have revolutionized the aftercare industry for pets in Canada.
+It was opened in 1987 after a family decided to give their pets a place to rest, and today 22 years later, they have revolutionized the aftercare industry for pets in Canada.

 Gateway provides services including communal and individual cremations, viewing and visitation facilities, and a variety of memorial products.

-You can choose from various granite textured urns priced at around $35 or a hand crafted cedar urn priced from $55-$85 for larger dogs.
+You can choose from various granite textured urns priced at around $35 or a hand-crafted cedar urn priced from $55-$85 for larger dogs.

 We started The Bridge On-line Memorial Park as a way for you and your family to memorialize your pet, any time you want, any where you want.

 Check your area listings to see if you have a similar pet after-care facility near you offering the services you need after the loss of a dog.

 Pet Loss Poem